 Love ‘em or hate ‘em, email blasts are still a thing.

-Whether you’re launching a new product, announcing a massive sales campaign, or promoting your new book – you’re most likely going to start with an email blast.
+Whether you’re launching a new product, promoting a brand new book, or announcing a massive sales campaign – you’re most likely going to start with an email blast.

 You’ll also learn about the best practices you should follow when sending your email blasts and examples for you to get inspired by.